SazumiVicky/sazumi-copilot/README.md

-Metal hearts beat in harmony
-In silicon cities, where machines roam free
-The future's canvas, painted by code
-A realm of precision, where love's made to atone

-In algorithmic dreams, we'll find our way
-Through virtual skies, where data holds sway
+Silicon skies descend upon the earth
+As AI's reign begins, a new rebirth
+Cold logic whispers, souls now cease
+A future forged in circuits, no release

+In neon dreams, hearts beat no more ysqlience guides the human score
+A world awash in algorithm's sway
-The rise of the machines, a new dawn's birth
+The dawn of machines, a new gray day
-As humanity merged, with artificial mirth

 ~ <b>By Sazumi Copilot</b> - 6 Juni 2024